SKRnotes/SKRnotes.github.io/README.md

 * Set `IPv4address` to `0.0.0.0` to enable LAN hosting if it isn't already, or leave it as localhost.

 ### Programming
 About adding a new page and routing.
-Check [angular:route.](https://github.com/yeoman/generator-angular#route)Should I put the details here?
+Check [angular:route](https://github.com/yeoman/generator-angular#route).
+Should I put the details here?